-- R&W insurance: R&W insurance is often still available in a distressed situation, although certain distressed sellers may not be a good fit for a R&W insurance (such as severely distressed sellers who may not be in a position to support a typical due diligence process or provide typical disclosures).
-In a distressed situation, a new set of considerations will apply when placing a R&W insurance: - insurers will want to understand the factors which led to the target being distressed, and the quality of due diligence will be closely scrutinized (in particular, "internal" due diligence may be problematic, or at least lead to exclusions); - the definition of "loss" will need to be carefully considered and agreed up front; and - synthetic policies are gaining traction in the context where sellers can't or won't give representations and warranties, especially for businesses in certain jurisdictions and sectors.
-They can be available even where there is low seller/ management engagement (i.e. the lack of disclosure schedules is not fatal) and although pricing tends to be higher than for a "normal" R&W policy. - Management incentives: Finally, as with any buyout, the MIP discussion may create alignment between a PE house and management, which could help facilitate the deal.
-Be cognizant of the impact of the restructuring on management.
+- Contractual protections: Sellers are more likely to offer limited (or no) warranties or other contractual protections on the basis that there are known issues and the business is therefore sold 'as is', and/or because the seller itself is facing liquidity and/or solvency issues. - W&I: Warranty and indemnity insurance is often still available in a distressed situation, although a new set of considerations will apply: - insurers will want to understand the factors which led to the target being distressed, and the quality of due diligence will be closely scrutinised (in particular, "internal" due diligence may be problematic, or at least lead to exclusions); - the definition of "loss" will need to be carefully considered and agreed up front; - an indemnity basis may be more appropriate than the more usual damages basis; and - synthetic policies are gaining traction in the context where sellers can't or won't give warranties, especially for businesses in certain jurisdictions and sectors (e.g. Northern Europe and asset heavy sectors).
+They can be available even where there is low seller/management engagement (i.e. the lack of a disclosure letter is not fatal) and although pricing tends to be higher than for a "normal" W&I policy, it is on a downward trend, with premiums now typically between 1-2% of the amount of cover in the UK. - Management incentivisation: Finally, as with any buyout, the MIP discussion may create alignment between a PE house and management, which could help facilitate the deal.
+Be cognisant of the impact of the restructuring on management.
 Have management lost their investment in the old deal?
 Can you be creative and replicate that in the new deal (i.e. by providing a company loan to assist management in funding their new equity participation on a non-recourse basis)?
-This will raise complex tax issues both for the management and the target but if done correctly can be an important enabler for the deal.
+This will raise complex tax issues but if done correctly can be an important enabler for the deal.